Intrinsic safety: Operating and design principles

 In normal use, electrical equipment often creates tiny electric arcs (internal sparks) in switches, motor brushes, connectors, and in other places.
 Compact electrical equipment generates heat as well, which under some circumstances can become an ignition source.

 There are multiple ways to make equipment safe for use in explosive-hazardous areas.
-Intrinsic safety (denoted by "i" in the ATEX and IECEx Explosion Classifications) is one of several available methods for electrical equipment.
-Others include explosion proof (NEC 500) or flameproof enclosures ("d" in IEC, ATEX and NEC 505), increased safety ("e"), encapsulation ("m"), enclosed-break device ("nC"), sealed device ("nC"), hermetically-sealed device ("nC"), restricted-breathing enclosure ("nR"), oil immersion ("o"), protection of optical radiation ("op"), venting ("p"), powder or sand filling ("q"), special protection ("s") and dust ignition protection by enclosure ("t").
+Intrinsic safety (denoted by "i" in the ATEX and IECEx Explosion Classifications) is one of several available methods for electrical equipment. see Types of protection for more info.

 For handheld electronics, intrinsic safety is the only realistic method that allows a functional device to be explosion protected.
 A device which is termed "intrinsically safe" has been designed to be incapable of producing heat or spark sufficient to ignite an explosive atmosphere, even if the device has experienced deterioration or has been damaged.